Our Legacy

 Tempe Elementary Schools Timeline

-Select a decade to walk through our history.
+Select a date or decade to walk through our history.

 Explore the Tempe Elementary School District's journey through key milestones and transformative events that highlight our evolution into a modern educational leader.